-6 Alasdair G. Morrison (age 71) ndependent Non-executive Director
+6 Alasdair G. Morrison (age 72)

 Mr. Morrison served with the Jardine Matheson Group for 28 years holding various senior positions including that of group managing director.
 He then moved to Morgan Stanley where he was a managing director and then chairman of Morgan Stanley Dean Witter Asia, and chairman and chief executive officer of Morgan Stanley Asia.
-He spent five years as senior advisor to Citigroup Ásia Pacific until January 2015 and was an independent non-executive director of the Hong Kong-listed MTR Corporation.
+He spent five years as senior advisor to Citigroup Asia Pacific until January 2015 and was an independent nonexecutive director of the Hong Kong-listed MTR Corporation from July 2010 to May 2018 and chairman and director of Trans Maldivian Airways from January 2018 to September 2020.